winesapOS/winesapOS/UPGRADES.md

 - Add support for Razer accessories.
 - Change the 'vapor-steamos-theme-kde' package to be the newly renamed 'plasma5-themes-vapor-steamos' package.
 - Add Oversteer for managing racing wheels and related accessories.
+- Change OpenJDK to the newly split Arch Linux package.

 ## 3.2.1 to 3.3.0